abdullah-azab/clinic-management-django/README.md

 # clinic-management-django

-this is my ferst django app implementing this [SRS](Documentation/SRS.pdf) this app includes:
+this is a django app implementing this [SRS](Documentation/SRS.pdf) this app includes:

   - multiable user types with defferant access privileges.
   - patient search feature.